daeks-archive/TwitchBot-JSON/README.md

 This is a PHP based twitch chat bot.
 No further installation or database is required.

+*Note: Development is deprecated.
+Further changes are done in https://github.com/daeks/TwitchBot-Console*

 # Setup

 - Get OAuth token from http://twitchapps.com/tmi/